-The Company's common shares are traded on the TSX Venture Exchange under ticker symbol "AFE" and the Nasdaq First North Stockholm under ticker symbol "AEC".
-Africa Oil Corp. ("AOC") is the Company's largest shareholder with 32.6% of the issued and outstanding common shares of Africa Energy.
+The Company's common shares are traded on the TSX Venture Exchange in Toronto under ticker symbol "AFE" and the Nasdaq First North Growth Market in Stockholm under ticker symbol "AEC".
+Africa Oil Corp. ("AOC") is currently the Company's largest shareholder with 31.3% of the issued and outstanding common shares of Africa Energy.